pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Others survive only in the shade, nested in stronger ones.
 Some beliefs persist because others depend on them.
 For my friend, homeopathy was a species her identity depended on.

 But identity itself may be a keystone species — shaping the ecosystem and holding it together.
 My friend couldn’t question the idea of homeopathy without threatening the survival of her identity.
 Ideas form symbiotic networks, like plants sharing root systems or fungal webs beneath a forest floor.
-One belief shelters another, or supplies it with nutrients — emotional, cultural, narrative.
+One belief shelters another, or supplies it with nutrients — emotional, cultural, narrative support.
 A weak idea may persist not by its own strength, but by its connections.

 In this way, minds don’t just host ideas; they cultivate interdependent ecologies.
 Beliefs co-evolve.
 Some act parasitically, drawing energy from others without offering much in return.
 Others form mutualisms — reinforcing each other so tightly that neither would survive alone.

 Another friend showed a different pattern.
 Not all minds offer the same terrain.
 Some people develop what you might call cognitive biodiversity early on — a dense tangle of interlocking ideas.
 I have a friend who, by age eight, was obsessed with dinosaurs and the scientific concepts surrounding them.
 He told me how, even then, he felt something odd about what the priest was preaching in Sunday church.
 His early grasp of evolution and deep time left little room for certain religious stories.
 Such concepts didn’t even get the chance to germinate.

 His mind wasn’t cleared of contradiction by force.
-It was filled with something else — geology, biology, astronomy — each reinforcing the others.
+It was filled with something else — geology, biology, astronomy — each reinforcing the other.
 In that thicket, unsupported ideas had nowhere to land.
 There was no battle — just no room.
 Other young minds might find a way to integrate religious teachings, but his had just the right population and balance to reject them.
 The preached concepts could not take root in that ecosystem.

 Now contrast this with a mind that grows up in sparse mental surroundings.
 In open, unchallenged terrain, unvetted beliefs spread easily.
 There’s space, and little resistance.
 Complexity isn’t ornamental.
 It’s structural defense.